MtnBiker/rails_stimulus_mapping/README.md

 had to copy leaflet images to /public . assets/images doesn't work nor does /vendor.
 Stopped working after a clear cache in chrome

+➜ yarn add jquery # moving on so can do more complex Leaflet